The popular Redwood City autonomous drone company Skydio, launched their first product, the Skydio R1, as a lean startup by…

-Many small businesses start by fulfilling orders in-house, but there can be many costs to that in the short and long-term.
+Many small ecommerce businesses start by fulfilling orders in-house, but there can be many costs to that in the short and long-term.
 At any stage of running a product based business, it’s important to weight all the costs to make an overall efficient decision.
-And just because you can currently handle your order fulfillment in house does not mean that it is the smartest long-term solution.
+And just because you can currently handle your ecommerce fulfillment in house does not mean that it is the smartest long-term solution.
 Plus spikes in sales might cause your fulfillment operations to need extra hands or space or resources, quick.
 Being prepared for what comes next can help with operational pains that plague all companies, like delayed shipments, stockouts, juggling multiple products, and many others.

 1. You are spending all your time on fulfillment